vivshaw/zettel/pages/PMO.md

+---
-tags:: project management, management alias:: project management office
+tags: project management, management
+alias: project management office
+---

 - > a management structure that standardizes the project-related governance processes and facilitates the sharing of resources, methodologies, tools, and techniques
   PMBOK *(PMI, 2013a, p.
 10)*